hansthisanke/wordsense-disambiguation-using-wikipedia/README.md

 # DESCRIPTION
 Implementing a novel scheme of word disambiguation using Python NLTK and Wikipedia

-# TASK-3: COMPARISION BETWEEN UNIFIED WSD AND WIKI BASED APPROACH
+# TASK-3: COMPARISON BETWEEN UNIFIED WSD AND WIKI BASED APPROACH

 ## Overview
 In this task, we compare the Unified Word Sense Disambiguation (WSD) approach with the Wiki-based approach for understanding word meanings in context.
 The comparison is performed using the semcor dataset obtained from the Training_corpora folder of the provided dataset.